Rain after prolonged dry weather

 Met Eireann are also warning that accumulations of rain water may lead to excess surface water on roads and some spot-flooding in places.

-General tips for road users in the changing conditions include:
+General tips for road users in rain after prolonged dry weather include:

 • It takes longer to stop a vehicle on wet roads so slow down and allow extra distance between you and the vehicle in front, 4 seconds at a minimum (use the 2 second rule and repeat it twice).